 Our Climate Change Investment Strategy has four elements: Reduce, Analyse, Engage, and Search which together act to identify, assess and manage climate-related risks and opportunities.
+Refer to our Climate Change Report for full details.

 The aim of Analyse is to integrate climate change into our investment analysis and decision-making.
 This includes incorporating identification and assessment of climate change risks and opportunities into the pre-investment due diligence that we undertake for areas of the Fund's portfolio in which we have more concentrated positions.